mgracen/newpad/README.md

-# New Pad for Mom & Dad
+# Find Skilled Nursing for Aging Parents

 Medicare-certified skilled nursing and rehab search, powered by government data, no lead forms.